davatorium/rofi/doc/rofi-manpage.markdown

 ## THEMING

-With **rofi** 0.15.4 we have a new way of specifying theme colors.
+The theme format below describes the old (pre version 1.4) theme format.
+Please see rofi-theme(5) manpage for an updated manual.

-The new setup allows you to specify colors per state, similar to **i3** Currently 3 states exists:
+The theme setup allows you to specify colors per state, similar to **i3** Currently 3 states exists:

   * **normal** Normal row.